 McGuire was in The New Christy Minstrels before recording as a solo artist.
 He had a few hits with the group, including "Green Green" and "Saturday Night," but this was his only hit as a solo artist.
 Sloan explains: "Barry McGuire had just left the group and was on his own and looking for material to record.
 He wound up at my publishing company and he was told there was a quirky songwriter he might want to listen to.
 Now, Barry didn't like the song 'Eve of Destruction' that much.
 He liked a few other songs of mine better.
 One in particular called 'What's Exactly The Matter With Me,' which originally was the A-side of the record.
 When he was ready to record he picked four songs and 'Eve' was the 4th to be recorded, if there was time.
 If you listen to the recording he's rushing singing through the lyric because of the time constraints and he was reading it for the first time off a piece of paper I had written the lyric on!
 Okay.
 McGuire's record is released but 'Eve' is the B-side.
 Somewhere in the Great Midwest of America a DJ played the wrong side by mistake!
 So as you can see, when people had written that this song was some calculated idea on how to capitalize on the emerging folk scene, it's simply B.S.
 Honest to God that's what happened and how the song got played."

 McGuire's vocal was recorded late at night as a rough take.
 His voice was raspy and tired, but the producer loved it and used that take.
 The producer Jay Lasker brought the song to Los Angeles radio station KFWB the morning it was finished, where it was played for the first time.

-This song became a hippie anthem as the Vietnam War made it even more relevant.
+The biggest protest song of the '60s, "Eve Of Destruction" became a hippie anthem as the Vietnam War escalated.
+The song was not written specifically about the war, but the conflict in Vietnam made it even more relevant.